hardik0980/AI-Ml-with-Elevate_Labs/README.md

 A machine learning project for housing price prediction using multiple regression models.
 Includes data cleaning, feature selection, model tuning, and performance comparison using metrics like MSE, MAS and R².

-1.Import and preprocess the dataset.
+1. Import and preprocess the dataset.
-2.Split data into train-test sets.
+2. Split data into train-test sets.
-3.Fit a Linear Regression model using sklearn.linear_model.
+3. Fit a Linear Regression model using sklearn.linear_model.
-4.Evaluate model using MAE, MSE, R².
+4. Evaluate model using MAE, MSE, R².
-5.Plot regression line and interpret coefficients.
+5. Plot regression line and interpret coefficients.